Ultra-precise tracking virtually rules out near term impact by Bennu asteroid

 "So a half-kilometer sized object (like Bennu) is now going to create a crater that's at least five kilometers in diameter and it could be as much as 10 kilometers (6 miles) in diameter," he said.
 "But the area of devastation is going to be much, much broader than that, as much as 100 times the size of the crater.

-"An object Bennu's size impacting on the Eastern Seaboard would pretty much devastate things up and down the coast."
+"An object Bennu's size impacting on the Eastern Seaboard would pretty much devastate things up and down the coast," he added.

 But as the researchers pointed out, the odds of such an impact are remote.